 If you run an online shop or blog where you would like to add filters to sort products or posts, you can use the JetSmartFilters plugin.
 Let us introduce you to the Indexer, which is available in JetSmartFilters.

 With this feature, you get the opportunity to save the filtering data in the database with further retrieval.
 In other words, only the results relevant to the selected filter will be displayed on the front end.
 The non-relevant results can be hidden or disabled.

 We present an example based on filtering WooCommerce products using JetSmartFilters.

-Setting Indexer option for filters
+Setting Indexer Option for Filters

-1 Step — Indexer setting overview
+1 Step — Indexer settings overview

-Then, proceed to the JetSmartFilters block in WP Dashboard.
-Here you create needed filters.
-Also, you see the red Index Filters button, which you should click to apply Indexer functionality to smart filters every time when you customize the products or filters.
+Also, you can see the red Index Filters button, which you should click to apply Indexer functionality to filters right after activating the JetSmartFilters plugin.
+Do it whenever you customize the products or filters.

 3 Step — Setting a filter widget